UPDATE: Royal Show organisers have now extended the quiet hour to 90 minutes, running from 9am to 10.30am on Tuesday 1 October.

 The week-long event, from Saturday 28 September to Saturday 5 October at Perth’s Claremont Showgrounds, is known for its fun frenzy of showbags, funfair rides, animal displays and screams of excited children in Sideshow Alley.

-To better support parents, families, people with disability, sensory processing disorders and autism, organisers have arranged a quiet hour from 9.30am to 10.30am on Tuesday 1 October.
+To better support parents, families, people with disability, sensory processing disorders and autism, organisers have arranged a quiet session from 9am to 10.30am on Tuesday 1 October.

 Between this time music and funfair ride sound effects will be switched off and public announcements will be limited.